Kurdonthego/Income-Expense-1/Documentation/Alpha_Beta_Test.md

 ## Alpha Testing Respones

 #### Tested function for recording, noticed it does not record it will enough and does not add the numbers properly, found out that the total is not working and that it needs working on.
-Needs to have a function to convert a list number into a str in order for it to be valid in the subtracting process
+Needs to have a function to convert a list number into a str in order for it to be valid in the subtracting process, originally when testing the code the idea of a bland UI was too basic and the white text hurt my eyes, that is when the idea for a green for good and red for bad was created.
+In the initial stages aswell the code was very basic and ideas for extras were made like a seperate module for Income and Expense to easily organize the code.

 ## Beta Testing Responses